 I was first introduced to this line about 10 years ago at my dermatologist’s office.
 Back then, I started seeing a dermatologist about my rosacea.
 I haven’t gone back too much in the last 8 years, but I have tried to keep up with some of the treatments and products that I got there.
 That would include this wonderful brand.

 CeraVe Moisturizing Lotion

-CerVe Moisturizing Lotion is available about every where now.
+CerVe Moisturizing Lotion is available everywhere now.
 It has become quite popular and for a good reason.
 It contains some great ingredients at a great price point.

 You may or may not have wanted to know all of the ingredients and what they are for (I have them all below for you).
 I did color the boxes of the ingredients that I believed were important for your skin.
 Those ingredients really help to protect and repair the skin barrier.

-This product also has a light weight, non greasy feel and sinks into the skin in seconds.
-It has a time release formula, so it keeps working and you don’t feel like you need to apply it all of the time.
+This product also has a lightweight, non-greasy feel and sinks into the skin in seconds.
+It has a time-release formula, so it keeps working and you don’t feel like you need to re-apply it all of the time.
 There is little fragrance in this product so it doesn’t irritate sensitive skin.

 If you have over exfoliated your skin, then yes, you may feel a bit of stinging when you apply it.
 You are going to feel that with anything.
 This product does help to heal your skin and repair the skin barrier function.

 It can be used on all types of skin.
 Even very dry, bumpy, irritated skin.
 It has been approved by the National Eczema Association